tianyi2013/football-betting-strategy-analysis/UNIFIED_APP_README.md

 ---

-**🎉 The unified application provides a single, powerful interface for all your betting strategy needs across all major European leagues!**
+**🎉 The unified application provides a powerful interface for all your betting strategy needs across all major European leagues!**